jagoda/doppio/README.md

 Doppio works by wrapping your application with an [http server][1].
 This is basically what the [Express documentation][2] recommends for configuring an application with HTTPS.
 Doppio just makes this process easier to manage and test.
-In the simplest case this is easy, simply wrap your app and the server will start automatically:
+In the simplest case you can wrap your app and the server will start
+automatically:

     var doppio = require("doppio");